starkinfra/sdk-python/README.md

 ### Get a PixStatement .csv file

-To get a .csv file of a pix statement using its id, run:
+To get the .csv file corresponding to a Pix statement using its id, run:

 ```python
 import starkinfra